-CCWG and jurisdiction - draft Requirements
+CCWG and jurisdiction

-14 July 2015
+18 July 2015

 Status of this paper:

 This paper is based on previous CCWG discussions as well as input received during the first public comment.
 It is anticipated that this paper provides a basis for incorporating more details on the jurisdiction issue in the 2nd draft report of the CCWG.